July 15, 2021

 Simply put: with Reddit advertising, the targeting work is already done for you and the opportunity to reach new and active audiences is there.

-But it just doesn’t work out that way, and our Reddit Ads experiment shows why:
+But it just doesn’t work out that way, and our Reddit Ads experiment shows why.
+But first, let's get into some Reddit questions.

 Welcome to our very first Ultimate Marketing FAQ.
 Here we’ll unravel the mysteries surrounding ads on Reddit, the social media platform every marketer wants to crack.